tighten/phpreleases/ApiDocs.md

 ### GET `/api/releases/minimum-supported/:support-type`

-Takes a string `active` or `security` and returns the minimum release supported
+Takes a string `active` or `security` and returns the minimum release supported.

 **Sample Response**